GradienceTeam/Gradience/README.md

 Gradience is originally named Adwaita Manager

-See the meaning of Gradience on [wiktionary](https://en.wiktionary.org/wiki/gradience).
+See the meaning of Gradience on [Wiktionary](https://en.wiktionary.org/wiki/gradience).

-Meaning of an icon is: "A Paint Roller repaints Adwaita window keeping it's functionality"
+Meaning of an icon is: _A Paint Roller repaints Adwaita window, keeping it's functionality_